nwakwudoloveth/nwakwudoloveth/README.md

 **`Full-Stack Software Engineer`**

-I am Loveth, Full-Stack Software Engineer with a background in UX/UI design focused on delivering high-quality and well-crafted software products with latest technologies and best practices in software development that meet the needs and expectations of users. .
+I am Loveth, Junior Full-Stack Software Engineer with a background in UX/UI design focused on delivering high-quality and well-crafted software products with latest technologies and best practices in software development that meet the needs and expectations of users. .

 ---